 Cutting through the Flemish landscape near Beringen, just outside the city of Hasselt, the Albert Canal passes the town of Tessenderlo.
 The canal connects Liège and the eastern part of the country to the port of Antwerp, and is being adapted to the larger sizes and measures of contemporary inland shipping as part of a vast project.
 This not only leads to the enlargement of locks, but also to new and much higher bridges, to accommodate the new clearing height of 9.10 meter.

 Along the canal a series of new bridges will be built, designed by Laurent Ney and consisting of two arches leaning against each other.
-At Tessenderlo ZJA Zwarts & Jansma Architects was asked to design an additional bicycle bridge over the Albert Canal.
+At Tessenderlo architects ZJA were asked to design an additional bicycle bridge over the Albert Canal.